zhiruichenrepo/zhiruichenrepo/resume.md

-Zhirui Chen at Northeastern University
+Zhirui Chen at Northeastern University.
-Computer Science and Mathematics Major
+Computer Science and Mathematics Major.
-Expected graduation on May 11th 2028
+Expected graduation on May 11th 2028.